Reviews of interesting whiskies with some entertaining tales along the way…

 A midwinter night’s dram

 Laphroaig’s 10-year-old single malt is one of the most famous Scotch whiskies in the world.
-This intensely peated dram has probably introduced more people to Islay than any other.
+The intensely peated dram has likely introduced more people to Islay than any other.
 So unique is its flavour profile, watching people take their first sip has almost become a hobby in itself.
 Once you’ve been enjoying whisky for a while, however, you tend to move away from the entry-level offerings and look for something a little bolder and ideally, cask strength.
 Fortunately, Laphroaig has got that covered with regular batches of a cask-strength edition.
 Back in 1997, an ad in the Illustrated News described it thus…

 The ultimate challenge for the serious whisky connoisseur.
 Bottled straight from oak barrels, in which the whisky has matured for 10 years on the island of Islay, its peaty and uncompromising taste has earned Laphroaig the reputation as one of the world’s most distinctive drinks.

 Laphroaig is one of Islay’s oldest distilleries.
 It was established in 1815 by the Johnson brothers and remained in their family until the last descendant, Ian Hunter, died without heir and the distillery passed to his closest colleague, Bessie Williamson.
 Bessie came to Laphroaig for a summer job and ended up staying for the rest of her life.
 She became Distillery Manager and Owner before later selling to Allied Distillers.
 Today, the distillery is owned by Beam Suntory.